blanderm/hopologybrewing/README.md

 brew install node
 ```

-Ensure you have set up the Apex AWS IAM roles and have them assigned to a named user, and that you know the key and secret key.
-The roles can be assigned by Apex as long as your user has the following policy attached in the IAM console.
+Ensure you have set up an Apex AWS user and that you know the key and secret key.
+The roles can be assigned by Apex as long as your user has the following permissoins attached in the IAM console:

 ```
-{
-    "Version": "2012-10-17",
-    "Statement": [
-        {
-            "Effect": "Allow",
-            "Action": "iam:*",
-            "Resource": "*"
-        }
-    ]
-}
+AWSLambdaFullAccess
+IAMFullAccess
+AmazonDynamoDBFullAccess
+AmazonAPIGatewayAdministrator
+AWSKeyManagementServicePowerUser
 ```

 Set up a local AWS profile for your AWS user using the key and secret key pair